Mena-Adel20/Movie-Recommendation-System-flask-and-Heroku-main/README.md

 Recommendation systems are everywhere.
 Some of the best examples are YouTube, Netflix, Spotify.
 Netflix and YouTube rely heavily on their recommendation systems to retain users on their platform for a longer time.
 Spotify recommends a curated list of songs to the user according to their interests.
 There are many more examples where recommendation systems play a pivotal role.
+Build a basic Content-Based Movie Recommendation System and make an API using Flask and streamlit